 Marinated Tomato Salad with Herb Dressing would taste great with Chicken Souvlaki, or Grilled Ginger-Soy Pork Chops, Rosemary Mustard Grilled Chicken, Chicken Cutlets with Mustard Sauce, or Maple Glazed Salmon for a tasty summer or early fall dinner.

 More Summer Tomato Salads to Enjoy:

-Chopped Tomato and Cucumber Salad with Mint, Feta, Lemon, and Thyme ~ Kalyn’s Kitchen
+- Tomato Cucumber Salad with Mint and Feta ~ Kalyn’s Kitchen

-Summer Tomato Salad with Goat Cheese, Basil Vinaigrette, and Fresh Herbs ~ Kalyn’s Kitchen
+- Summer Tomato Salad with Goat Cheese ~ Kalyn’s Kitchen

 - 2/3 cup olive oil

 - 1/4 cup sliced green onions

 - 1/4 cup finely minced fresh parsley (either curly or flat parsley will work here)

 - 1 T minced fresh marjoram leaves (or other fresh herb, use more herbs if you like)